mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 ## EditorCell

 An EditorCell is a rectangle that has a position(*x* and *y*) and a dimension (*width* and *height*) that can draw anything in the editor (overwrite *paintContent*).
-To request a relayout of the cell, call *requestRelayout* or call *relayout* to relayout it directly.
+To request a re-layout of the cell, call *requestRelayout* or call *relayout* to re-layout it directly.
 Editor cells support saving additional information (user objects) by calling the methods *putUserObject(key, value)* and *getUserObject()*.
 [Cell actions](https://www.jetbrains.com/help/mps/editor.html#cellactions) for action maps.

 To manually set the style of a cell, call `cell.getStyle().set(attribute,value)`.
-Warnings, errors and other message are also directly attached to cells.
+Warnings, errors, and other messages are also directly attached to cells.
 They can be accessed through *getMessages*.
-The resulting list is sorted from less important to the most important messages, so most important messages appended to the end of this list.
+The resulting list is sorted from less important to the most important messages, so the most important messages are appended to the end of this list.
 [The substitution of nodes](https://www.jetbrains.com/help/mps/transformation-menu-language.html#substitutemenus) can be influenced by *getSubstituteInfo* and *setSubstituteInfo*.
-This can be useful, for example, in tables in {{ mps_extensions() }} where you might one to customize the behavior.
+This can be useful, for example, in tables in {{ mps_extensions() }} where you might want to customize the behavior.

 When a node is copied to the clipboard, the node itself and a textual representation are copied.
 The method *renderText()* is used for the latter case as it renders the cell and its descendants as text.